 So we transitioned our “mode of life” from vacation mode to just “normal” living mode.
-This meant cooking at “home” (in our RV) more and eating out less, meal planning and regularly grocery shopping.
+This meant cooking at “home” (in our RV) more and eating out less, meal planning, and regular grocery shopping.

 Using Propane For RV Cooking